 Making contactless payments with your card or mobile is so easy, which is why it has become such a popular payment method.
 In 2019, there were 4.7 billion contactless payments in Canada.
 The value of these payments was $156 billion.

 Around 56% of Canadians use their physical cards when shopping, while 37% of credit card payments are made using mobile phones.
-Younger people and those on higher income are more likely to make payments using contactless either with their card or phone.
-The main reason people not using their smart phones to pay give is concerns over security of payments.
+Younger people and those with higher income are more likely to make payments using contactless either with their card or phone.
+The main reason people not using their smartphones to pay give is concerns over the security of payments.

 Online shopping is becoming more popular and has led to higher use of credit cards

-In 2019, up to 86% of Canadians bought something online and most of these purchases were paid for with credit cards.
+In 2022, 29 million Canadians bought something online and most of these purchases were paid for with credit cards.
 Canadians prefer to use credit cards when shopping online for security reasons and 52% of online purchases were paid with credit cards.
 PayPal is the second most popular with 19% and debit cards account for 18% of the sales.

 Purchases made online and paid with credit cards in 2019 were worth $54 billion and accounted for over 170 million transactions.